 Services of community housing

-There are over 140 not-for-profit community housing providers across NSW that provide housing assistance to eligible people on low incomes or who are unable to access appropriate housing in the private market.
-This includes social housing, affordable housing and supported housing.
+Over 150 not-for-profit community housing providers across NSW provide housing assistance to eligible people on low incomes who are unable to access appropriate housing in the private market.
+The housing types provided by community housing providers include social housing, affordable housing and supported housing.

-Community housing providers work with a range of partners, including DCJ, other non-government organisations, local councils, and private sector partners to develop, deliver and manage these housing products.
-They receive funds from DCJ and lease properties owned by LAHC for these purposes.
+Community housing providers work with a range of partners, including DCJ, Land and Housing Corporation (LAHC), other non-government organisations, local councils and the private sector to develop, deliver and manage a range of housing products.
+Community housing providers lease properties owned by LAHC and sometimes receive funds from DCJ or other partners to deliver housing services.

-Some larger providers are developing their own housing stock and have fee-for-service arrangements with private entities to manage properties and tenancies.
+Some larger providers develop housing stock and have fee-for-service arrangements with private entities to manage properties and tenancies.

-25 community housing providers participate in the Housing Pathways multi-provider access system, in partnership with DCJ, and allocate properties from the NSW Housing Register.
+Around thirty community housing providers participate in the Housing Pathways multi-provider access system, in partnership with DCJ and the Aboriginal Housing Office, and allocate properties from the NSW Housing Register.

-For registration status of a community housing provider, see the National Regulatory System for Community Housing website.
+To locate a registered community housing provider, go to the National Regulatory System for Community Housing website.
 This register details all nationally-registered community housing providers and is searchable.

 Community housing products